Descent and \'etale-Brauer obstructions for 0-cycles: Introduction

 \begin{thm*}[Theorem \ref{thm: Kummer}] Let $X$ be a smooth, proper, geometrically integral variety over a number field $k$.
 Let $f: Y \to X$ be a torsor under some linear algebraic group $F$ over $k$, where $Y$ is a (twisted) Kummer variety over $k$.
 Let $d \in \Z$ be \emph{odd}.
 Assume that Question \ref{q:kum} has a positive answer.
 Then $Z_0^d(X_{\A_k})^{f,\Br\{2\}} \neq \emptyset$ implies $Z_0^{d}(X) \neq \emptyset$. \end{thm*} We remark that the recent preprint \cite{Ier22} by Ieronymou should remove both the condition that $d$ be odd and the need to restrict to the 2-primary part of the Brauer group.
 We nonetheless give the theorem in this form, as its proof can potentially be applied to other situations.

 Finally, we consider universal torsors and torsors under tori.
 In the rational points setting, it is well-known that, if a universal torsor $g: W \to X$ exists, then $X(\A_k)^g = X(\A_k)^{\Br_1}$ \cite{Sko01}*{Lemma 2.3.1}.
-In Theorem~\ref{univt}, we recover a slightly weaker analogous result for $0$-cycles.
+In Theorem~\ref{univt}, we recover an analogous result for $0$-cycles.